arcee-ai/mergekit/docs/evolve.md

 A set of parameters will be introduced for each consecutive slice of `layer_granularity` layers.
 So for example, a 32-layer model like `mistralai/Mistral-7B-v0.1` with `layer_granularity: 8` will be divided into 4 groups of 8 layers with different merge parameters for each.
 The value specified here must be a divisor of the number of layers in your input models.
 Large values of `layer_granularity` will reduce the search space greatly, meaning you will get faster convergence at the cost of a potentially less good global solution.

+When not set, one set of parameters will be used for all layers.

 #### `normalize`

 Sets the `normalize` flag when merging.
 For methods like `linear`, `ties`, and `dare_ties` this constrains the search space to a set of definitely valid models.
 Similarly to `layer_granularity`, this can greatly speed up convergence at the cost of ruling out oddball solutions that might score better than more standard merges.